Prag8855/aab/content/guides/german-health-insurance.md

 3. **Fill the application form**
     Each insurer has a different form.
 A health insurance broker can do this for you.
 4. **Get a medical test**
-    With private health insurance, you must get a health check from a doctor.
+    With private health insurance, you usually need a health check from a doctor.
+It costs around 250€.[^30]{{ fail_on('2026-06-01') }}
 5. **Get an insurance certificate**
-    Once you are insured, you get a [certificate](/images/krankenkasse-mitgliedsbescheinigung-nach-175-sgb-v.png) (*Mitgliedsbescheinigung*).
+    Once you are insured, you get a [certificate](/images/krankenkasse-mitgliedsbescheinigung-nach-175-sgb-v.png) from your insurer.
 Give it to your employer.
 Use it as a proof of insurance for your [residence permit](/glossary/Aufenthaltstitel) application.
 6. **Pay for insurance every month**
     If you are an employee, the payments come out of your paycheck every month.
 Everyone else pays by [bank transfer](/glossary/SEPA-Überweisung).